itsananderson/kudu-api/README.md

 The tests are pretty sparse right now, but they should at least attempt to hit all the endpoints.

-Because the tests integrate against a Azure Kudu api, you'll need to configure the following environment variables to point them at a Azure website.
+Because the tests integrate against a Azure Kudu api, you'll need to configure the following environment variables to point them at an Azure website.

 * `WEBSITE`: The name of the Azure website.
 * `USERNAME`: The [Azure Deployment Credentials](https://github.com/projectkudu/kudu/wiki/Deployment-credentials) user.